Ab Matteen Rafiqi

 Birgül Çolak Al

-I am a PhD student with a background in Molecular Biology and Genetics, having completed my bachelor's and master's degrees in this field.
-This year, I started the PhD programme in the Laboratory of Ecological Evolutionary Developmental Biology at the Beykoz Institute of Life Sciences and Biotechnology to explore fundamental questions about the evolutionary and developmental biology of ants.
+is a PhD candidate with a background in Molecular Biology and Genetics, having completed my bachelor's and master's degrees in this field.
+This year, I started the PhD program in the Laboratory of Ecological Evolutionary Developmental Biology at the Beykoz Institute of Life Sciences and Biotechnology to explore fundamental questions about the evolutionary and developmental biology of ants.

 Sevim Nur Akyüz

-I am a PhD student and research technician with a background in Molecular Biology and Genetics, currently pursuing my PhD in Biotechnology at BILSAB.
+is a PhD candidate and research technician with a background in Molecular Biology and Genetics, currently pursuing my PhD in Biotechnology at BILSAB.
 My work explores the metabolism of Blochmannia, the obligate endosymbiont of the Carpenter ant Camponotus floridanus.

 My research focuses on Blochmannia's genes and metabolic pathways using advanced molecular tools to uncover how this bacterium supports its host and sustains the intricate metabolic interdependence between the symbiont and ant.